top of page

 What special events happen during the week?

-Monday evening’s dance will have a Regency Period theme.
-Our afternoon Tea will be offered on Tuesday this year.
+Monday evening’s dance will have a Country Western theme.
+We will host The Blue Ridge Olympics on Tuesday.
+Several unique breakout sessions will be offered on Monday and Wednesday afternoons.
 Our ceilidh will be held Wednesday evening.
-Thursday is Shades of Blue day and everyone is encouraged to wear a BRSDS t-shirt or something blue for our class photo taken immediately after class before lunch.
-We plan on having BRSDS Olympics on Thursday afternoon.
+Friday is Shades of Blue day and everyone is encouraged to wear a BRSDS t-shirt or something blue for our group photo taken immediately after class before lunch.
 Friday will be our Annual General Meeting after lunch followed by the ball walk through.
-There will also be several informative breakout sessions offered on various afternoons.
 Each evening after dancing concludes you are invited to the afters parties in the common room of Thunder Hill.

 What fundraising opportunities exist for BRSDS?

 items to donate to the auction.
-Let Sarah Craighead know what you plan to bring and include a photo if possible.
+Let Alana Lester or Lee Perren know what you plan to bring and include a photo if possible.

 What is the cancellation policy for BRSDS?